Andyluchina/anonymous_net/README.md

 This version runs with **local logging only** and is useful for lightweight debugging and testing.

 ## Network condition recovery
 Sometimes, certain aws machines may experience some issues as you launch too many.
-If such issue has caused the auditor come to a halt, please shutdown all running instance except the collector, and rerun the collector.
-Any experiments that have completed will have their record written into report.json, please save a copy
+If such an issue has caused the auditor to come to a halt, please shut down all running instances except the collector, and rerun the collector.
+Any experiments that have been completed will have their record written into report.json, please save a copy